How do I stop drinking?

 Realising the benefits

 It is likely that drinking took up a lot of your time, money and energy in the past.
-When you stop, you have the opportunity to reclaim parts of your life that were once overshadowed by alcohol.
+When you stop drinking alcohol, you have the opportunity to reclaim parts of your life that were once overshadowed by alcohol.

 Make the most of your newfound lease of life, be proactive and do the things you once enjoyed or that you want to try.
 You could spend time with family and friends, start a new hobby, pickup an old past time you once enjoyed and even get involved in a new weekly activity.